There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) understand the economic theory that underpins production decisions and efficiency analysis, and think about related research problems in logical and systematic ways; (2) appreciate data and statistical issues related to production efficiency theory; and (3) implement modern techniques to analyse empirical data and generate information to guide management and policy.
+Students are able to (1) understand the economic theory that underpins production decisions and efficiency analysis, and develop the capacity to think about related research problems in logical and systematic ways; (2) develop a thorough understanding of data and statistical issues related to production efficiency and productive analysis; and (3) implement modern techniques to analyse empirical data and generate information to guide management and policy.

 - Unit Coordinator(s)